Daisy design system

 Colours

-Primary colours were used to convey meaning.
-Pink is used for primary actions, since it is one of HackerOne's core brand colours.
+These colours would be used on elements that represent H1's identity to guide users and draw their attention.
+The primary colours were used to convey meaning, with Pink being used for primary actions as it is one of HackerOne's core brand colours.

 Buttons & Form fields